 Anbang Insurance Group’s founder and former chairman Wu Xiaohui has been sentenced by a Chinese court to 18 years in prison for fraud and embezzlement, China’s official news agency Xinhua reported Thursday morning.
 The court also ruled that RMB 10.5 billion ($1.6 billion) of Wu’s property would be confiscated.

-Wu was put on trial before the First Shanghai Intermediate People’s Court in late March on charges of fundraising fraud totalling RMB 65.2 billion ($10.24 billion) and embezzlement of RMB 10 billion in corporate funds from Anbang.
+Wu was put on trial before the First Shanghai Intermediate People’s Court in late March on charges of illegal fundraising fraud totalling RMB 65.2 billion ($10.24 billion) and embezzlement of RMB 10 billion in corporate funds from Anbang.

 Wu was also convicted of having instructed others to submit fraudulent materials to the China Insurance Regulatory Commission (CIRC) starting in January 2011.
 The businessman was found to have submitted counterfeit information such as financial statements to the regulator so that it could skirt restrictions on selling high-interest investment-type insurance products as a means to raise capital.